react-navigation/react-navigation.github.io/docs/bottom-tab-navigator.md

 #### `tabBarIcon`

-React Element or a function that given `{ focused: boolean, horizontal: boolean, tintColor: string }` returns a React.Node, to display in the tab bar. `horizontal` is `true` when the device is in landscape and `false` when portrait.
+Function that given `{ focused: boolean, horizontal: boolean, tintColor: string }` returns a React.Node, to display in the tab bar. `horizontal` is `true` when the device is in landscape and `false` when portrait.
 The icon is re-rendered whenever the device orientation changes.

 #### `tabBarLabel`

-Title string of a tab displayed in the tab bar or React Element or a function that given `{ focused: boolean, tintColor: string }` returns a React.Node, to display in tab bar.
+Title string of a tab displayed in the tab bar or a function that given `{ focused: boolean, tintColor: string }` returns a React.Node, to display in tab bar.
 When undefined, scene `title` is used.
 To hide, see `tabBarOptions.showLabel` in the previous section.

 #### `tabBarButtonComponent`